sanjoy/playingwithpointers.com/_posts/2016-6-17-check-widening.markdown

 }
 {% endhighlight %}

-Deoptimization [^urs] [^prevpost] discards the current runtime frame, and resumes execution in the interpreter from a "safe" state.
+Deoptimization[^urs] discards the current runtime frame, and resumes execution in the interpreter from a "safe" state.
 In the lowering shown above, if `arr.length` is `2` then we won't actually throw an exception from compiled code, but will re-start execution in the interpreter from `loc_2`, which will then immediately throw an exception.  `<values_2>`, attached to the call instruction as an ["operand bundle"](http://llvm.org/docs/LangRef.html#operand-bundles) contains all of the information required to construct the interpreter